paritytech/substrate-api-sidecar/README.md

 4. Update the version in the package.json (this is very important for releasing on NPM).

-5. Update the changelog by looking at the past commits since the last release.
+5. Update `CHANGELOG.md` by looking at merged PRs since the last release.
 Follow the format of previous releases.

   * Make sure to note if it has a high upgrade priority.